valentinepit/Home_Task/README.md

 config.py

-File to save settings and parameters of connection use SQLALCHEMY_DATABASE_URI to connect DB to project
+File to save settings and parameters of connection
+Use SQLALCHEMY_DATABASE_URI to connect DB to project

 How to:
 Request must be started by "query;"